-This month, Depot Park opens its doors, inviting visitors and residents to experience a treasure trove of oral histories, archival photographs, and videos that chronicle Acworth’s history over the centuries.
+In May of 2019, Depot Park opened its doors, inviting visitors and residents to experience a treasure trove of oral histories, archival photographs, and videos that chronicle Acworth’s history over the centuries.
 It’s a fascinating and important tribute to the story of Acworth — and it wouldn’t be here without the passion and dogged efforts of a few dedicated Acworth citizens.

 When Mack Turner was born in Acworth in 1946, the railroad depot was the heartbeat of life and commerce for the town.
 As a kid in the late ‘50s, Mack held a part-time job (making about a quarter an hour) answering phone calls for a taxi service housed right next to the bustling depot itself.
 “Back then they still had passenger trains, freight being delivered and picked up… by hanging out there a few months, I became fascinated with it,” he says.